 Living in Melbourne

-According to the Economist Intelligence Unit’s 2010 Liveability Survey, Melbourne is the third most liveable city in the world, giving it the highest position of the five Australian cities that made the top 25.
+According to the Economist Intelligence Unit’s 2014 Liveability Survey, Melbourne is the most liveable city in the world, claiming top spot for the fourth year in a row.
 A high recommendation indeed.

 Melbourne is divided by the Yarra River that flows straight through the heart of the city.
 And what a beautiful city it is.
 It has the charm of a tram system and a beautiful mix of tall modern skyscrapers and established historic buildings with great architecture.